Menu

 Fact #1

-This will be the first Latter-day Saint temple built in the country of Ivory Coast and the seventh temple built on the continent of Africa.
+This was the first Latter-day Saint temple built in the country of Ivory Coast and the eighth temple built on the continent of Africa.

 Fact #2